Should Europe be scared of Italy's populists?

 Europe's migration crisis has washed hundreds of thousands of irregular migrants on to Italian shores.
 Most come to Europe with a plan to head to richer northern countries like Germany or Sweden but they get stuck in Italy due to EU regulations declaring that they have to stay and be processed in the country where are first finger-printed.

 Italians feel they (alongside Greece) have been left alone to shoulder a crisis that is in fact a wider European issue.
-Which is why many welcome the League Party's tough line on migration.
+Which is why many welcome The League's tough line on migration.

 Italians are also bitterly resentful about the euro.